 Digital Reading Room.
 The Digital Reading Room (DRR) is an electronic version of a library reserve system, or a virtual reading room.
 The material accessed is either required course readings or it supplements the course, and is of use for further study and a deeper understanding of the subject matter.
 Refer to the library’s Digital Reference Centre.
 Tips on searching the journal databases and help with researching, writing, and citing (referencing) can be found in the Library Help Centre.

 Directed study.
 A 400-level course that does not have a prescribed curriculum.
 In consultation with the course professor, you will choose a specific topic and then undertake an in-depth study.
-The course professor must approve all directed study courses before registration can occur.
+Professor approval is required for all directed study courses before registration can occur.

 Early access to courses (individualized study).
 Some courses offered in the Moodle learning management system allow early access by the student the day after their course registration is processed.
 Access is not allowed for quizzes, tutor or faculty support, and students are not allowed to submit assignments until the course contract start date.

 Electives.
-A list of courses or disciplines that students choose from in order to fulfill program requirements.
+A list of courses or disciplines that students choose from in order to fulfill degree requirements.

 e-letters.
 The method by which AU primarily corresponds with students. e-Letters are available through the myAU portal and are stored for six months.

 Enrol.
-AU students may enrol in a degree, diploma, or university certificate program.
-The regulations in effect at the time of your initial enrolment are the regulations that govern your program.
+AU students may enrol in a credential (degree, diploma, or university certificate) program or as a non-program student.
+The program regulations in effect at the time of enrolment, or re-enrolment, are the regulations that govern that student's program.

 Examination rebooking fee.
 A fee is levied when a student rebooks a scheduled examination at AU Edmonton, AU Calgary, or AU Athabasca.